mramsfjell/TTK4145-Sanntid/lift_project/README.md

 ## What could have been improved?
 For mange moduler?

+## Accreditations
+Snippets of Jostein Løwer's code at his [repository](https://github.com/jostlowe/kokeplata) has been used as inspiration in some of our modules.
+There are also some functions from his examples which are used directly.
+For more details on Jostein's code, see the documentation.

 ## Installation
 If [available in Hex](https://hex.pm/docs/publish), the package can be installed